manusaxena729-ctrl/basic-sql-queries/README.md

   <img width="93" height="471" alt="image" src="https://github.com/user-attachments/assets/5c39d031-0861-4026-804f-6aa2576a1b23" />

-10. n order to anonymise your data, you want to create pseudonyms for your customers. - Add a column called 'pseudonym' to the customer table,
+10. In order to anonymise your data, you want to create pseudonyms for your customers. - Add a column called 'pseudonym' to the customer table,
     - Fill in the column so that the pseudonym is created from the first two letters of the first name and the last letter of the last name.
 E.g. Natalie Pilling → Nag

     <img width="231" height="47" alt="image" src="https://github.com/user-attachments/assets/443548cb-2da7-43c5-b3b3-1bd8fbe55908" />